 CIC declared a cash dividend effective record date of 12 March 2021 and payable on 12 April 2021 (Php 1 per share, 85% dividend payout).

 CORPORATE GOVERNANCE

 a.
-The evaluation system established by the company to measure or determine the level of compliance of the Board of Directors and top-level management with its Manual of Corporate Governance
+Board Assessment and Evaluation established by the company to measure or determine the level of compliance of the Board of Directors and top-level management with its Manual of Corporate Governance